 Stephanie Loui ’14 received an ETA to Thailand.
 Loui is from Hawai’i and was an English major.

-Hai Lun Tan ’18 received an ETA to Taiwan.
+Hai Lun Tan ’18 was offered an ETA grant o Taiwan.
 She was a College of Letters and history double major from California.
+Hai Lun declined the award to pursue graduate studies at Columbia University.

 Ulysses Estrada ’17 received a Fulbright Binational Internship Award to Mexico.
 He’ll be paired with a multinational corporation in Mexico City and will assist with their international strategy while taking business school classes at Instituto Tecnologico Autonomo de Mexico (ITAM).
 He is an economics and government double major from Colorado.